amirdrljevic/yahoo_scraper/README.md

 The prerequisites for this script to run are:
 * Ruby 3 installed,
+* Google chrome drive,
 * Selenium webdriver,
 * Sqlite3

+After all the prerequisites have been installed, please run `bundle install`

 Run the script with this command: